Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Sleep medicine specialist Cinthya Pena Orbea, MD, explains how certain genetic factors may increase your risk for this sleep disorder.
+Sleep medicine specialist Cinthya Pena Orbea, MD, explains how certain genetic factors may increase the risk of this sleep disorder.

 Is sleep apnea genetic?